-However, one of the main conclusions of this analysis is that the data provided by Member States for the different categories requested by Article 2a of the EPBD, vary in nature and make it difficult to precisely compare the effect of the different national measures and assess their cumulative and quantitative impact.
-In particular, not all long-term renovation strategies are providing GHG reduction data, which makes it difficult to assess the ambition of the strategies in terms of climate neutrality, mitigation and adaptation at EU level.
+However, one of the main conclusions of this analysis is that the data provided by Member States for the different categories requested by Article 2a of the EPBD vary in nature.
+This makes it difficult to precisely compare the effect of the different national measures and assess their cumulative and quantitative impact.
+In particular, not all long-term renovation strategies are providing GHG reduction data, which makes it difficult to assess the strategies' ambition in terms of climate neutrality, mitigation and adaptation at EU level.